One Estate Agent Or Two?

-Some vendors feel that by instructing two (indeed sometimes more), they think that they will have greater exposure in the market and more likely to sell for a premium.
-However unless this is done under the right circumstances, in the right way and with great care, having two or more agents working for you can be counterproductive.
-Not only could you run the risk of appearing desperate to sell, but agents behind the scenes could be arguing about who found the buyer and not necessarily working in your best interests.
+Some vendors feel that by instructing two (indeed sometimes more), they will have greater exposure in the market and more likely to sell for a premium.
+However unless this is done under the right circumstances, in the right way and with great care, having two or more estate agents working for you can be counterproductive.
+Not only could you run the risk of appearing desperate to sell, but estate agents behind the scenes could be arguing about who found the buyer and not necessarily working in your best interests.

 Sole agency is as it sounds.
-One agent working on your behalf and for straight forward sales, usually the best route.
+One estate agent working on your behalf and for straight forward sales, usually the best route.

-The polar opposite is multiple agency, where two or more agents are instructed, but only the winner gets the fee.
-This route is not worthwhile and actually dilutes your sale efforts, as agents will see the risks versus reward too high and won’t bother selling your home!
+The polar opposite is multiple agency, where two or more estate agents are instructed, but only the winner gets the fee.
+This route is not worthwhile and actually dilutes your sale efforts, as estate agents will see the risks versus reward too high and won’t bother selling your home!

-The middle option and if your sale is losing that original sparkle, to beef up your marketing, create a ‘marketing spike’ or just to get the original sole agent re-energised, instructing a joint agent could be worthwhile, but proceed with care!
+The middle option and if your sale is losing that original sparkle, to beef up your marketing, create a ‘marketing spike’ or just to get the original sole estate agent re-energised, instructing a joint agent could be worthwhile, but proceed with care!

-Critically the new agent must be very different from the original agent, so that they fill in any gaps that may have been missed.
-The downside with two agents is that there is a higher commission rate, yet this needs to be balanced with what you could gain on sale proceeds.
+Critically the new estate agent must be very different from the original estate agent, so that they fill in any gaps that may have been missed.
+The downside with two estate agents is that there is a higher commission rate, yet this needs to be balanced with what you could gain on sale proceeds.

-An extreme example of this I did recently, where a vendor asked me to get their original agent back on track, but they didn’t wish to disinstruct them given the work they had put in thus far.
-I bought in a joint agent, but specifically chose them as I knew both agents had a major personality clash and there was fierce rivalry.
+An extreme example of this I did recently, where a vendor asked me to get their original estate agent back on track, but they didn’t wish to disinstruct them given the work they had put in thus far.
+I bought in a joint estate agent, but specifically chose them as I knew both estate agents had a major personality clash and there was fierce rivalry.
 I then weighted the fee 80/20 to significantly up the ante.
-The new agent aggressively went about their new instruction to prove a point and the original agent had a serious wake up call.
+The new estate agent aggressively went about their new instruction to prove a point and the original agent had a serious wake up call.
 Needless to say we got a great result and the new agent won.

-Instructing a joint agent can be useful to rejuvenate your sale, however it must be used with caution and done in the right way, otherwise you could be up in a worse position than when you started!
+Instructing a joint estate agent can be useful to rejuvenate your sale, however it must be used with caution and done in the right way, otherwise you could be up in a worse position than when you started!